earthly/website/blog/_posts/2021-07-30-idiots-and-maniacs.md

 If you do software-as-a-service development and you have paying customers, you at some point learn about the need for operational monitoring and observability.
 Personally, I went through a process something like this:

-1. Service has some basic [logging](/blog/understanding-docker-logging-and-log-files) and an uptime alert
+1. Service has some basic [logging](/blog/understanding-docker-logging-and-log-files) and an uptime alert.
-1. Service has a health-check endpoint, is deployed in triplicate behind a load balancer
+1. Service has a health-check endpoint, is deployed in triplicate behind a load balancer.
-1. Logs are real-time shipped to Splunk / ELK Stack
+1. Logs are real-time shipped to Splunk / ELK Stack.
-1. Metrics set up in Datadog / Prometheus with paging
+1. Metrics set up in Datadog / Prometheus with paging.
-1. Distributed Tracing set up for debugging across services
+1. Distributed Tracing set up for debugging across services.
-1. And so on
+1. And so on.

 Each step requires more work to set up and has some additional benefits.
 I moved through each step by necessity as my service handled more requests and became more important to customers.